 Was born in Mendocino.
+Appeared shortly thereafter in my father’s FBI file.
 Grew up in various places in California.
 Was camera-shy for a long time, but from school pictures, was apparently a very serious kid indeed.
 (That one was taken when I was almost 12.)
 Attended Palo Alto High School, where I fell in with the social group known as I-Club.

 Went on to attend Swarthmore College, near Philadelphia.
 I had a marvelous time there for four years, spending much of my time hanging out with SWIL (the sf club, over which I presided and co-presided for a year), working in the computing center, writing occasional fiction, playing roleplaying games, learning to love singing, having great conversations long into the night, and other pursuits not calculated to result in academic excellence.
 I ended up with a double major in English literature and computational linguistics (the latter being a special major combining computer science and linguistics).
 My senior thesis in comp. ling. involved computer generation of poetry according to linguistic metrical rules, but I never got around to writing the poetry-generating program that was supposed to accompany the 40-page paper.

 I wasn’t quite ready to leave Swarthmore after graduation, so I got a job there for the next year, working for math professor Gene Klotz as part of the Visual Geometry Project, writing software to generate 3D animated videotapes to teach solid geometry to high school students.
 I also wrote documentation for Geometer’s Sketchpad, a superb interactive 2D geometry program now available for Macintosh and Windows.